 Multilingual/Sign Language/Braille Premium Pay

 Whenever a classified position has a bona fide requirement for regular use of competent skills in more than one language, sign language and/or Braille, the University will authorize premium pay of two (2) steps above the level normally assigned for that positions, provided that this premium will not apply in those instances where the position is allocated to a class that requires these skills.

+4.17 Regional Compensation

+In the event the State implements regional compensation for employees whose primary reporting location is in the Kittitas County, or another county in which the University has employee primary reporting locations, to compensate for local cost-of-living factors, the University will provide regional pay to its employees on the same basis and in the same amount provided by the State.
+Primary reporting location for purposes of this paragraph is a University facility, not a location where an employee may be permitted to work remotely.

+4.18 King County Premium Pay

+Employees assigned to perform work primarily in King County will receive five percent (5%) premium pay in addition to their base salary.

-Reopener
+4.17 4.19 Reopener